 This post may contain affiliate links.
 Please see my disclosure policy for more details.

-Although the 417 visa only lasts a year, you can usually apply for a second 12-month Working Holiday visa to use before you turn 31 if you’ve completed three months of specified regional work (usually farm work).
+Although the 417 visa only lasts a year, you can apply for a second 12-month Working Holiday visa if you’ve completed three months of specified regional work and meet the age conditions.

 This blog post will outline the cost, age limit and conditions of the 417 visa as well as the alternative Work and Holiday 462 visa (for those not on the eligible country list) to help you determine whether you’re eligible.

 I’ll also explain why Australia is such a brilliant country for first-time travellers and the benefits of travelling and working in Australia!

 Working Holiday Visa Australia: Table of Contents

 To jump straight to a topic, click on the links below.

 - Working Holiday Visa Australia (417): Eligible Countries